Covid 19 coronavirus: NZ case clusters double, seven more investigated

 There are cases recorded in all 20 district health boards (DHBs).
 To date nationally 14 cases are in hospital, one person has died and 74 people have recovered.

 Today's new statistics also show Southern DHB now has the highest number of cases, with 98, with Auckland DHB recording 97 cases and Waitematā 86.
-Tairāwhiti has the lowest number with one case recorded.
+Tairāwhiti has the lowest number, with one case recorded.

+The age group most affected is 20 to 29 years, with 169 cases, and women so far are disproportionately impacted with 350 cases compared to 289 in men, with eight not specified.

+There have been 21,384 lab tests since March 3, and an average of 1777 in the past week.

 Clusters under investigation - including probable cases